8 Effective Ways to Discipline Children

 • I expect my child not to run around in public places!

-You can effectively implement this strategy by explicitly stating these expectations and boundaries to your child, as well as writing them down in a behaviour contract.
+You can effectively implement this strategy by explicitly stating these expectations and boundaries to your child and writing them down in a behaviour contract.

 Silence